Nordic cooperation

 Two Councils of Ministers deal with economic affairs and employment

 The Nordic cooperation matters involving the Ministry of Economic Affairs and Employment are considered at the Nordic Council of Ministers for Sustainable Growth (MR-VÆKST) and the Nordic Council of Ministers for Labour (MR-A).
 The latter Council also discusses matters falling under the mandate of the Ministry of Social Affairs and Health.
-Nordic ministers and public officials meet regularly in inter-governmental, regional and bilateral events to discuss topical Nordic issues and implement common measures.
+Annual ministerial meetings are organized under the Council of Ministers.
+In addition, Nordic ministers and public officials meet regularly in inter-governmental, regional and bilateral events to discuss topical Nordic issues and promote joint projects and initiatives.
 In many sectors, cooperation is pursued even outside the inter-governmental sphere (e.g. Nordic Investment Bank) and in collaboration with the Baltic States and other countries.

-Committees of Senior Officials, working under the Councils of Ministers, prepare matters for the ministers and are responsible for implementing and developing measures in their sectors.
-Specialised joint Nordic research institutes work under the Committees of Senior Officials and produce research for use in Nordic policymaking.
+Committees of Senior Officials, working under the Councils of Ministers, prepare matters for ministerial decision-making and oversee the iniation, implementation and development of sector-specific projects and programs.
+Specialised joint Nordic research institutes work under the Committees of Senior Officials providing research for Nordic decision-making, along with Nordic Innovation, which promotes innovation.
 The Nordic Institute for Advanced Training in Occupational Health is set up by the Council of Ministers for Labour and operates in Helsinki.

-All the departments in the Ministry of Economic Affairs and Employment are active in the Nordic cooperation.
-The department for EU and international affairs is in charge of the general coordination of cooperation.
+All departments of the Ministry of Economic Affairs and Employment are active in the Nordic cooperation.
+Overall coordination is managed by the EU and International Affairs team of the Steering unit.

 Inquiries: